 Here are 20 very telling signs that your friendship is turning into an emotional affair:

-- You put more effort into your appearance for him/her than your spouse.
+You put more effort into your appearance for him/her than for your spouse.

-- You’re spending more time with him/her than your spouse.
+You’re spending more time with him/her than you do with your spouse.

-- You laugh more with him/her than your spouse.
+You laugh more with him/her than with your spouse.

-- You think about him/her more than your spouse.
+You think about him/her more than you think about your spouse.

 We often try to live in a black and white world and emotional affairs don’t fit as neatly into black and white, either/or thinking.